Karl-Heine-Strasse: Karl-Heine-Strasse 12, Villa Sack

 The Villa Sack is a free-standing building set back from the street.
 Built in the neo-baroque style in 1909, it was for more than 20 years the prestigious family seat of agricultural machinery manufacturer Gustav Rudolph Friedrich Sack.
-Currently it is the office for two divisions responsible for criminal matters of the Federal Court of Justice of Germany.
+Currently it is the office for three divisions responsible for criminal matters of the Federal Court of Justice.

 Karl-Heine-Strasse 22b, Schule am Palmengarten

 An iron gate at the street adverts a school by an inscription reminding of the peintor and sculptor Max Klinger which was built in 1927/28 according the concepts of Hubert Ritter and Max Baumeister in the style of Neues Bauen.
 It is accessible via a bridge over the water course of the Kleine Luppe.
 After a renovation according to the guidelines for historical monuments it was reopened in 2021 under the name Schule am Palmengarten (litt.: School at the Palmengarten).
 The cost was 41 millions of Euro.